 Some of the October revolutionaries did envision a global Soviet Union, but primarily effected through a worldwide revolution of the working classes, not through Russian conquest alone.
 For a long time Lenin even looked to Germany as the inevitable leader of the worker's revolution (it was, after all, the birthplace of Karl Marx, as well as perceived as the most industrialized western nation) until he realized that it wasn't gonna happen, and Stalin eventually codified the doctrine of "Communism in one country".
-As it is an anti-nationalist ideology at its roots, it's extremely doubtful that the theorized communist world state would privilege any particular nation.
+As it is an anti-nationalist ideology at its roots (even if practice was... complicated), it's extremely doubtful that the theorized communist world state would privilege any particular nation.